ParleStargazer/Cloud-AV-Agent-Lab/docs/COLLECTION_MODEL.md

 default redacted evidence bundle.
 The collector keeps Qihoo-specific table / record schema, timestamp fields, action semantics, and attribution rules inside `collectors/qihoo_360/`; Huorong assumptions are not hard-coded for 360.
+FILETIME-like Qihoo timestamps are normalized from UTC+8 local wall-clock time to UTC while preserving an explicit parser warning, so time-window attribution can align with the unified case timeline without hiding the assumption.

 ## Unified Event Timeline